chrisemerson/BJSSNottsWorkshopJuly2024/README.md

 ### Royal Flush

 Ace, King, Queen, Jack and Ten all in the same suit.
+Any two royal flushes are equal and result in a tie.

 ### Straight Flush